JayantUppal/Infinity/Data Science/Task-1/README.md

 ### [Task-1](/Data%20Science/Task-1/Task-1.ipynb)

 I analyzed insights of every dataset and found almost same pattern in each dataset.
-So Task-1.ipynb contains detailed analysis of Bangalore housing price dataset and insights about the data.
+So Task-1.ipynb contains detailed analysis of Chennai housing price dataset and insights about the data.

 ### [Hands-On](/Data%20Science/Task-1/Hands-On.ipynb)